ElrieM/CI_MS2_Sudoku-Game/TESTING.md

   | Press New button | New puzzle generated and timer restarts | Desktop, Tablet, Mobile| All passed |
   | Switch through different devices | Puzzle fits on page without scrolling | Desktop, Tablet, Mobile| All passed |

 #### User Story 5.
-As a Site Visitor, I want to practice different puzzles to improve my completion times <!-- omit from toc -->
+As a Site Visitor, I want to practice different puzzles to improve my completion times <!-- omit in toc -->

 5.1 Practice game page